zaim/events/readme.markdown

+# reddit-emit

-**Experimental** library that uses event emitters for realtime Reddit API consumption.
+Library that uses event emitters for realtime Reddit API consumption.

+This library is still experimental and under heavy development.